May 21, 2018

-- Incorporate an ethical perspective and legal considerations into all leadership, development, and philanthropic activities.
+- Incorporate an ethical perspective and knowledge of legal requirements and regulations into all leadership, development, and philanthropic activities.

 Program Structure and Delivery

 Applicants may apply for admission to master degree programs at any time during the year; however, the Philanthropy and Development program course cycle starts in summer only.
-Preferred applicants are practicing and emerging leaders with two years’ work or volunteer experience in a relevant field within a nonprofit or grant-making organization.
+Preferred applicants are practicing and emerging leaders with experience in a relevant field within a nonprofit or grant-making organization.

 Applicants must submit the following:

-- Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel) and,
+- Completed application form with the nonrefundable application fee (fee not required for alumni or students seeking readmission or veterans and active military personnel).

-- An official transcript issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor’s degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
-(An official transcript is one that is sent or carried to the university in an envelope sealed by the granting university.
-Transcripts from countries other than the U.S. must be evaluated by a university accepted evaluation source, such as World Education Services, www.wes.org, or Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards.) and,
+- An official transcript issued to Saint Mary’s University of Minnesota from the institution posting the applicant’s completed bachelor degree and other relevant transcripts documenting program prerequisites and potential transfer credits.
+(An official transcript is one that is sent to the university by the credit-granting institution.
+Transcripts from countries other than the U.S. must be evaluated by a university accepted evaluation source, such as World Education Services, Educational Credential Evaluators, Educational Perspectives, or One Earth International Credential Evaluators and be deemed equivalent to accredited U.S. university standards).

-- A personal statement which includes the following:
+- A reflective essay which includes the following:

-- description of the areas the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities and,
+b. description of the areas the applicant considers to be his or her strengths and areas in which the applicant wishes to develop greater strengths and abilities; and

-- Two letters of recommendation from current or former colleagues who can verify the applicant’s experience and address the applicant’s skills in nonprofit volunteer or professional work and their academic ability.
+- Two recommendations from current or former colleagues who can verify the applicant’s experience and address the applicant’s skills in nonprofit volunteer or professional work and their academic ability.
 References may submit either a letter of recommendation or arrange a phone call with the Program Director.